FearOfficial/fear/index.md

 ### Support or Contact

 Hello!
-Submit ideas to Mamá Bravery#8144 on Discord.
+Submit ideas to !S!#8144 on Discord.
 The main castle is located [here](https://discord.gg/D3sqgYB) You can support me on paypal [here](https://www.paypal.me/zPurityy)